 Raspberry pi is great computer for kids and the people who don’t have enough money to buy expensive computers or tablets.
 It is the cheapest computer in the world.
 This credit card sized computer measures 85.60mm x 56mm x 21mm and weighs only 45g.
 Although it is a mini-computer, it can run your home media center, internet radio, VPN, etc. It can be used for games, spreadsheets, word-processing, and playing full HD videos.
 You are required to configure it and install an OS before doing anything.
-Here is provided a guide to install software on raspberry pi.
+Here is provided a guide on how to install software on raspberry pi.

 Raspberry pi is available in 2 models: A and B. Both the models have almost same specifications except RAM, USB port and Ethernet.
 Model A sports 256MB RAM, 1 USB port, and no Ethernet port whereas Model B includes 512MB RAM, 2 USB port and a 10/100 Ethernet port.
 Raspberry pi uses an SD card rather than hard disk or solid-state drive.
 It supports SD cards from 2GB to 32GB for booting and long-term storage.
 However, you should use minimum 4GB SD card.
 The price of Model A & B is $25 (£16) and $35 (£22) respectively.

-Guide to Install Software on Raspberry Pi
+Steps to Install Programs on Raspberry Pi:

 Step 1: Install an Operating System

 You need to install an operating system on your Raspberry Pi as it does not ship with a pre-installed operating system.
 The Pi uses the SD card so you need Windows, Mac OS X or Linux computer to install operating system to an SD card.
 The Pi supports a variety of operating systems but Raspbian OS is recommended.
 There is different downloading process for Windows, Mac OS X or Linux computer.

 - Visit Raspberry Pi Downloads, download the most recent version of Raspbian and unzip the .IMG file.